hmans/flutterby/README.md

 **Note**: by default, both the `build` and `serve` commands assume `./site/` to be the source directory and `./_build/` to be the export directory.
 Please refer to `flutterby help` to see how you can override these.

-## Examples

-Please refer to the [Sites built with Flutterby](https://github.com/hmans/flutterby/wiki/Sites-built-with-Flutterby) page on the Flutterby Wiki for some examples.

-## Roadmap

-Flutterby is young, but already quite functional.
-Here's a list of changes I'm intending to make in the near future -- if you want to work on any of these, let me know!

-- Performance!
-Right now, the source file for every node is read into RAM as a whole.
-Not a big problem when you're building a small site, but add some larger images, and you'll have one.
-- Change `flutterby serve` so it doesn't always regenerate the _entire_ site graph when a file is modified.
-- Extract filters (like Slim, Sass etc.) to separate gems, to make the core gem more light-weight.
-- Improve the template site (`flutterby new`).
-- Produce a fun screencast to explain what the heck is going on here!
-- Write even more tests!

 ## Notes